 Torok M, Milton S, Kayed R, Wu P, McIntire T, Glabe CG, Langen R. Structural and Dynamic Features of Alzheimer's A Peptide in Amyloid Fibrils Studied by Site-Directed Spin Labeling.
 Journal of Biological Chemistry 277: 40810-5, 2002.

-The green chemistry research projects in Prof. Zhang's group are focused on the development of fluorous technologies for organic and medicinal chemistry applications.
-The unique phase separation-based fluorous technologies have been utilized in the development of a series of green techniques including chromatography-free separations, recycable reagents and catalysts, atom economic multicomponent reactions, energy-focused microwave reactions, metal-free organocatalysis, aqueous media reactions, and modified reagents.
+Green chemistry research projects in Prof. Zhang's group are carried out through the development of fluorous technologies for organic and medicinal chemistry applications.
+The green technologies include chromatography-free separations, metal-free and recyclable organocatalysts, atom/step economic one-pot and multicomponent reactions.

 Zhang, W. "Green Chemistry Aspects of Fluorous Techniques - Opportunities and Challenges for Small-Scale Organic Synthesis" Critical review article, Green Chem.
 2009, 11, 911-920.